networkf/network.github.io/capital.md

 _As of December 2023:_
 - None of the tokens have been distributed to the public yet.
 - None of the tokens have been sold to investors.
+- We will release tokens to the public according to our [Proof of Network](/proofofnetwork) mechanism.
 - Network Inc the company is in the process of doing its first fundraising round scheduled for Q1 2024.

 <b><font size="4">Network Token Economy</font></b>